manuzjacob/energy_dashboard_angular_demo/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `npm run server` for a json-server based database.
 Navigate to `http://localhost:3000/consumers` to see the database.
 Or browse the file detailsDB.json to check or direct updation of database.
-You can also add through the the application frontend simply by clicking 'Request energy' button.
+You can also add through the application frontend simply by clicking 'Request energy' button.

 ## Code scaffolding